-The Ed.D. in Educational Leadership program is a 60-hour program consisting of 21 hours of core studies in educational leadership, 9 hours of research studies, 12 hours of cognate studies, 6 hours of concentrated study in an academic discipline or independent study, 6 hours of internship, and 6 hours of dissertation research and writing.
+The Ed.D. in Educational Leadership program is a 60-hour program consisting of 21 hours of core studies in educational leadership, 9 hours of research studies, (assuming that a student enters with at least one master's level statistics course), 12 hours of cognate studies, 6 hours of concentrated study in an academic discipline or independent study, 6 hours of internship, and 6 hours of dissertation research and writing.
 The program provides an opportunity for students to begin writing their dissertation proposal in the second year of study and to graduate within three years.